alixdecr/PRAB/README.md

 ## Main Content

 The main content of the benchmark can be found in the `/apis` folder.
-At the moment, each REST API of the benchmark has its sub-folder, containing an available (and up-to-date) OpenAPI specification / Postman collection (in the JSON format).
+At the moment, each REST API of the benchmark has its sub-folder, containing an available (and up-to-date) OpenAPI Specification (in the JSON format).
+Certain APIs also have an available Postman Collection.

 ## Additional Content